greninja/PoU-Manifold/README.md

 If you averse `.pyc` files:

 ```
-cd src/
+$ cd src/
-python -B main.py
+$ python -B main.py
 ```

 ## Partition of unity:

 A partition of unity is a useful, though technical, tool that helps us work in local coordinates.
 This can be a tricky matter when we’re doing things all over our manifold, since it’s almost never the case that the entire manifold fits into a single coordinate patch.
-A (smooth) partition of unity is a way of breaking the function with the constant value 1 up into a bunch of (smooth) pieces that will be easier to work with.
+A (smooth) partition of unity is a way of breaking the function with the constant value 1 up into a bunch of (smooth) pieces that are easier to work with.

 PoU subordinate to an open cover

+## Bump Functions:

+A *bump function* is a function on Cartesian Space R^n, for some n ∈ R with values in the real numbers R

+							b : R^n -> R  *such that*
+1) **_b_** is smooth
+2) **_b_** has compact support

 ## Spherical Dataset description:

-We have taken patches/ overlapping charts s.t. atmost '4' patches overlap at any given point.
+We have taken patches/ overlapping charts such that atmost 4 patches overlap.

 ## Global approximation